openvinotoolkit/training_extensions/docs/source/guide/get_started/cli_commands.rst

                             Weight of the saliency map when overlaying the input image with saliency map.

-The command below will generate saliency maps (heatmaps with red colored areas of focus) of the trained model on the provided dataset and save the resulting images to ``save-explanation-to`` path:
+The command below will generate saliency maps (heatmaps with red colored areas of focus) of the trained model on the provided dataset and save the resulting images to ``output`` path:

 .. code-block::

-    (otx) ...$ otx explain SSD --explain-data-roots <path/to/explain/root> \
+    (otx) ...$ otx explain SSD --input <path/to/explain/root> \
                                --load-weights <path/to/model_weights> \
-                               --save-explanation-to <path/to/output/root> \
+                               --output <path/to/output/root> \
                                --explain-algorithm classwisesaliencymap \
                                --overlay-weight 0.5